MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/spatial-keyboard.md

    - `StateUpdated`, `Submitted`, and `Closed` events that fire when the user types, submits, or closes the keyboard.
    Use `XriSpatialKeyboardBackend` as a reference implementation — it shows how to translate input events from an external keyboard into the `KeyboardTextState` the bridge expects.
 2. **Add your keyboard prefab to the scene**, or spawn it at runtime from your backend — whichever fits the keyboard you are integrating.
-3. **Swap the backend on the bridge.** On the **`VR Builder UI`** GameObject, replace `XriSpatialKeyboardBackend` with your new backend component, and assign it to the bridge's **Keyboard Backend Behaviour** field (or leave the field blank and let the bridge auto-resolve the `IKeyboardBackend` from the same GameObject).
-You can also disable **Add XR spatial keyboard** in the Scene Setup Wizard if you want to skip the XRI prefab and host setup entirely, then add your own host GameObject manually.
+3. **Assign the backend to the bridge.** On the GameObject that holds your `UIDocument` and `UITKKeyboardBridge`, add your backend component and either assign it to the bridge's **Keyboard Backend Behaviour** field or leave the field blank to let the bridge auto-resolve any `IKeyboardBackend` on the same GameObject.

-From that point on, the bridge talks to your backend exactly the same way it talks to the spatial keyboard — focusing a `TextField` opens your keyboard, and typing on your keyboard updates the `TextField`.
+In this setup you can skip the **Add XR spatial keyboard** option in the Scene Setup Wizard — the XRI Global Keyboard Manager is not needed when you're using your own backend.

+### Using a Native Headset Keyboard

+If you would rather use the headset's built-in system keyboard (for example, the Pico OS keyboard, or any other platform that exposes a native keyboard automatically for UI Toolkit input), **you do not need the spatial keyboard setup at all**.
+Build your UI normally with UI Toolkit (`UIDocument` + `TextField`) — when a `TextField` gains focus on a device that supports a native keyboard, the OS surfaces it directly.

+For this path:

+- **Leave the "Add XR spatial keyboard" option unchecked** in the Scene Setup Wizard.
+You don't need the `XRI Global Keyboard Manager`, the bridge, or the backend.
+- The XRI Spatial Keyboard sample does not need to be imported.
+- Native keyboard availability depends on the runtime — Pico supports it directly for UI Toolkit text fields, but other headsets may not.
+Test on your target device.

 ### Troubleshooting

 - **The "Add XR spatial keyboard" option is greyed out in the Scene Setup Wizard.**
   The XRI Spatial Keyboard sample is not imported.
 Open the Package Manager, find the XR Interaction Toolkit, and import the **Spatial Keyboard** sample.
-- **"Scene setup could not find 'XRI Global Keyboard Manager' prefab."**
-  Same cause as above — import the XRI Spatial Keyboard sample.
 - **"UITKKeyboardBridge could not find an available keyboard backend."**
   The bridge could not resolve an `IKeyboardBackend`.
 Make sure `XriSpatialKeyboardBackend` (or your custom backend) is on the same GameObject as the bridge, or assigned to the **Keyboard Backend Behaviour** field.
 - **"XriSpatialKeyboardBackend could not find an XRKeyboard."**
   No `XRKeyboard` is in the scene.
-If you removed the `XRI Global Keyboard Manager`, drop it back in from the XRI Spatial Keyboard sample.
+Re-run the Scene Setup Wizard with **Add XR spatial keyboard** enabled, or manually drop the `XRI Global Keyboard Manager` prefab from the XRI Spatial Keyboard sample into the scene.
 - **The keyboard does not open for a specific `TextField`.**
   Confirm that the field's `name` appears in the bridge's **Text Field Names** list, and that the `TextField` is inside the `UIDocument` attached to the same GameObject as the bridge.
 - **The keyboard opens and immediately closes.**
   This usually happens when `Close Keyboard On Focus Out` is enabled and the user's pointer moves from the `TextField` onto the keyboard.
 Disable that option so the editing session stays alive while the user is typing.
+- **A second `UIDocument` doesn't open the keyboard.**
+  Each `UIDocument` needs its own `UITKKeyboardBridge`.
+Add the bridge to the second `UIDocument`'s GameObject and list its field names in **Text Field Names**.